avg20/todo-app/README.md

 User can add priority and due date for each task, if task is overdue, user will be notified and task will be marked as "overdue".

+You can test app with this link. [https://vast-garden-11249.herokuapp.com/](https://vast-garden-11249.herokuapp.com/)

 ## Usage